 He is now a co-commentator and analyst for a number of different radio and TV channels and writes a regular column for the Lancashire Telegraph.
 Recently he has received critical acclaim for his book, “Tartan Turmoil: The Fall and Rise of Scottish Football”, a semi-autobiographical look at the problems faced by Scottish football.He also runs his own coaching school and is a qualified scout.

-Brian Marsden is a chartered accountant, who has long associations with the club and is the Treasurer of the association.
-Brian was a partner at PM&M in Blackburn until 1998, who were the club’s auditors for many years, when he left to join a client firm as Finance Director.
+Brian Marsden is a chartered accountant, who has had a long relationship with the club and is the Treasurer of the Association.
+Brian was a partner at PM&M in Blackburn, who were the club’s auditors for many years until 1998, when he left to join a client firm as Finance Director.
 He is now retired and is a life-long Rovers fan and season ticket holder.

 John Eatough qualified as a solicitor in 1971.
 He was a partner with the firm that is now known as Napthens in Blackburn for more than 35 years, retiring in 2009.
 He then held a consultancy with the firm for a further 4 years.
 He has been a Rovers season ticket holder for more than 40 years and is a former member of the 100 Club.
 John is now the secretary of the Association.

 Jennifer Whalley has worked for Blackburn Rovers for over 20 years.
 During her time at the Club she has been responsible for the Commercial & Hospitality administration, along with being PA to Commercial Directors and Managers.
 Jennifer looks after the Club Sponsors/Partners and also oversees the hospitality lounges on matchday.
 She has lived in Blackburn all her life and before working at the Club, was a season ticket holder for many years.